-He waves his hand.
+He waved his hand.
 “Oh, no!
 I need you for what comes before.
 Nothing dangerous.
-As you might imagine, the Morrows have quite a lot they could potentially talk about under questioning, not only about their own activities, but about Kiernan’s faction, who are calling themselves the Architects of Khronos, and also about the Verdant Stags.
+As you might imagine, there is quite a lot the Morrows could potentially talk about under questioning, not only about their own activities, but also about Kiernan’s faction—these University thaumaturges calling themselves the Architects of Khronos—and about the Stags.
 Some of them know things I don’t want getting out, or that I’d like to hold in reserve rather than going full fireball spell, metaphorically.
 Keeping testimony about the Architects of Khronos in reserve could effectively hold them hostage.
 And so, inspired by Tanya Canelo, I’ve hired a cursemaster to handle placing a conditional lock on their speech.”

 Sebastien frowned.
 The whole thing seemed rather complicated, but she supposed that when you were in opposition to the established regime, didn’t want to kill your enemies, and didn’t have the resources to run a long-term prison or work camp, things got convoluted.
 “You…want me to assist the cursemaster?”

 “I want you, as Silvia Nakai, to assist Healer Nidson.
-The whole process is a little dangerous, and I’d rather not have any of them die or be permanently damaged by accident.”
+The whole process is a little dangerous, and I’d rather not have any of them be permanently damaged or die by accident.”

 She hesitated.
 “I can literally just run away if things go wrong?”

 “Yes.
-Use your judgement to decide if that’s necessary.
+Use your judgment to decide if that’s necessary.
 The guards will be numerous and heavily armed.
-Even if we do meet obstacles of any sort, we should be able to blast right through them.”
+Even if we do meet obstacles, we should be able to blast right through them.”

 “But there is an enemy that specifically wants to stop you from succeeding.
 You cannot assume they are foolish or weak.
 And it seems like something always goes wrong with these dangerous missions.
 I don’t want to be involved in things that could get me killed, Oliver.”

-He shook his head, then finally stopped pacing and really looked at her.
+Oliver shook his head, then finally stopped pacing and really looked at her.
 “I’m sorry.
 I know you’re struggling too, but I don’t have a lot of options.
 And I think what I’m asking is reasonable.
 Do I need to remind you of the debt you owe?
-The Gervin sub-contract has yet to land on my desk.”
+The Gervin sub-commission has yet to land on my desk.”

 Taking a deep breath to fortify herself, she squared her shoulders, lifted her jaw, and said, “Let us discuss the payment first.”
 She might not be able to get out of this, to be just a University student, but she could make Oliver’s wallet hurt for the offense.

-They spoke for over an hour, her questioning his preparations and suggesting a few additions.
+They spoke for over an hour as she questioned his preparations and suggested a few additions.
 When there was no more time, she hurried back to the University, mulling over all the necessary preparations and adjustments to her plans.

-The remainder of her week was spent in preparation, with more emergency stash locations and disaster plans, as she struggled to recover from the sleep deprivation that single late night of spell research had caused.
+The remainder of her week was spent in preparation, readying new emergency stash locations and disaster plans while struggling to recover from the sleep deprivation that single late night of spell research had caused.

-And so, she’d availed herself of some darkening cream for her skin, to turn her smooth ochre tint into a slightly more blue-based brown, a prosthetic nose with thicker nostrils and a bit of a bump in the middle, and finally, some color-changing lenses made of reinforced glass, to turn her dark eyes into a light blue.
+And so, she’d availed herself of some darkening cream for her skin, to turn her smooth ochre tint into a slightly more blue-based brown, a prosthetic nose with thicker nostrils and a bit of a bump in the middle, and some color-changing lenses made of reinforced glass that turned her dark eyes into a light blue.

-The lenses were the most difficult part of the whole transformation, as she’d had a lot of trouble getting them into her eyes, and once there, to settle properly over her watering eyeball.
-They didn’t exactly make her eyes unremarkable, as the bright blue stood out starkly against the deep dark brown beneath, giving her a striking, piercing gaze, but they did definitely help to make her look nothing like herself.
+The lenses were the most difficult part of the whole transformation, as she’d had a lot of trouble getting them into her eyes and, once there, to settle properly over her watering eyeballs.
+They didn’t exactly make her eyes unremarkable, as the bright blue stood out starkly against the deep dark brown beneath, giving her a striking, piercing gaze, but they did help to make her look nothing like herself.

 Along with a pair of horn-rimmed glasses, some artful grey streaks in her hair, and a little bit of transparent tightening paste she’d dabbed at the corner of her eyes while squinting to give herself wrinkles, she truly appeared to have transformed into someone else.
 Perhaps an aunt, or an older cousin.

-Siobhan had wondered if she should start trying to think of herself as Silvia, when she was in her new and improved disguise.
-Ultimately, she decided against it, because incorporating more than two distinct self-identities seemed like both too much work, and the kind of thing that could lead to dissociation of her base identity.
+Siobhan had wondered if she should start trying to think of herself as Silvia when she was in her new and improved disguise.
+Ultimately, she decided against it; incorporating more than two distinct self-identities seemed like both too much work and the kind of thing that could lead to dissociation of her base identity.
 She’d already had some trouble with that.

-She arrived the Verdant Stags’ secret jail, an unassuming, rectangular brick building whose most interesting feature was the strategic positioning of small windows that looked more like arrow-slits, only on the second floor.
+She arrived at the Verdant Stag’s secret jail, an unassuming, rectangular brick building, the most interesting feature of which was the strategic positioning of small windows that looked more like arrow-slits on the second floor.
 Apparently, some clever enforcer had started calling it Knave Knoll, a witticism based on Harrow Hill, and the name had stuck.
 It was a couple of hours before midnight on Friday, and she had slipped by the late-night revelers braving the barely-above-freezing temperatures without notice.

 Each of the fifteen wagons waiting in a nearby warehouse would carry prisoners to Harrow Hill, leaving in sets of three at slightly different times and taking random routes that some dice would decide at the last minute.
-The dozens of enforcers from both the Nightmare Pack and the Verdant Stag who would escort each convoy were waiting either there, or inside the jail.
-They were the most trusted from both groups, but had still been questioned and searched before she arrived, if everything was running on schedule.
-The full kit of mismatched battle artifacts, potions, and horses for every one of them had cost a fortune.
-But they were prepared for almost anything.
+The convoys would be escorted by dozens of enforcers, the most trusted from both the Nightmare Pack and the Verdant Stag.
+If everything was running on schedule, the enforcers would have already been questioned and searched, just to be sure, and they would currently be receiving their full kit of battle artifacts and potions.
+This, in addition to horses for each, had cost Oliver a fortune, but they were prepared for almost anything.
 And if all went well, they would have no reason to use any of it.

 After going through the strict security process, she found Oliver inside, waiting with Healer Nidson.
 The man made no comment on her disguise, simply nodding in greeting, and she assumed Oliver or Katerin had informed him of her updated appearance.
 Her need for anonymity was a hint at her true identity, but there was little she could do about that at this point.
 Oliver seemed sure that Healer Nidson was trustworthy, and it was true he didn’t seem inclined to ask questions.

-Healer Nidson interjected before they could continue.
-“You’re sure none of these people are going to somehow be let off or ‘accidentally’ escape Harrow Hill?”
+Healer Nidson asked, “You’re sure none of these people are going to somehow be let off or ‘accidentally’ escape Harrow Hill?”

-“The shift manager made sure I would have the right people there tonight, and none of the wrong.
+“The shift manager made sure I would have all the right people there tonight, and none of the wrong.
 Once everything is on file, it would take someone very bold to try and tamper with the evidence.
 There is not that much leeway in the conviction process.
 When the right people are in the right jobs, Crown law isn’t actually that horrible.
-These people are going to be executed or heavily fined and sent to work off their debt in various unpleasant work camps, most likely the celerium mines.
-And even I wouldn’t be willing to risk a mass breakout from Harrow Hill.
-The High Crown might actually call in the army to exact retribution and stomp down with the firm boot of the law.”
+These people are going to be executed or heavily fined and sent to work off their debt in the celerium mines.
+Even I wouldn’t be willing to risk a mass breakout from Harrow Hill.
+The High Crown might call in the army to exact retribution and stomp down with the firm boot of the law.”

 ‘So all we have to do is get them there,’ Siobhan reassured herself.
 ‘And all I have to do is follow along behind Healer Nidson and do what he says.’
-She didn’t say it aloud, because she wasn’t so stupid as to trigger the whole mission going horribly wrong.
+She didn’t say it aloud, though; far better to be superstitious than stupid, and she wasn’t about to tempt fate.

-As soon as the cursemaster arrived, escorted by Enforcer Gerard, the four of them moved from the lobby area into Knave Knoll proper.
-The building had obviously been modified, but she suspected that at one point, before the second floor was added, it had been a barn for exotic, dangerous animals.
-The steel troughs stacked in a corner and the ventilation tubes running through each of the stall-sized cells gave it away, as did the lingering smell of manure, distinctly different from human stench.
+As soon as the cursemaster arrived, escorted by Enforcer Gerard, the five of them moved from the lobby area into Knave Knoll proper.
+The building had obviously been modified, and she suspected that, before the second floor was added, it had been a stable for exotic, dangerous animals.
+The steel troughs stacked in one corner and the ventilation tubes running through each of the stall-sized cells gave it away, as did the lingering smell of manure, distinctly different from human stench.

 Gerard led them to a small infirmary room, where a prisoner was already waiting on the single narrow medical bed within, set in the far corner of the room.
 The guard who had been with him bowed and left in a hurry.

-Within the small infirmary, the cursebreaker lowered the deep hood of his worn leather cloak to reveal sallow, sickly features.
+Within the infirmary, the cursemaster lowered the deep hood of his worn leather cloak to reveal sallow, sickly features.
 His cheeks still held the faint white lines of old scars, and his thin lips were shiny with spit.

-When he finished that, the cursemaster took out a leather wrap, unrolling it to reveal over a hundred slender needles, some long and some short.
+When he finished that, the cursemaster took out a leather wrap and unrolled it to reveal over a hundred slender needles, some long and some short.
 He dipped a few dozen in the jar of blood, then set them aside.
-Then, he pulled out two small scrolls, one tied with a green ribbon, and the other with a red.
+Next, he pulled out two small scrolls, one tied with a green ribbon, and the other with a red.
 “You understand the contents of the seal I will be placing on you?” he asked, waving them at the prisoner.
 “You may read them again, to familiarize yourself, if necessary.”

 Siobhan’s attention caught on the word “seal,” and her interest deepened.
 ‘Was something like this done to me?’ she wondered.